postmanlabs/labs-docs/src/pages/docs/sending-requests/troubleshooting-api-requests.md

 ## Debugging and logs

 You can use the [Postman console](#using-the-console) to help debug your requests when an API isn't behaving as you expect.
-If you think the issue may be with Postman itself, you can also view internal debugging information in the [DevTools console](#accessing-the-devtools-console).

 ### Using the console